Troopers Seek Public’s Help in Locating Wanted Subject

 ###

-If anyone has any information in reference to this incident they are asked to contact the Robbery Unit at Troop 2, Glasgow, at 302-365-8566.
-Information may also be provided by calling Delaware Crime Stoppers at 1-800-TIP-3333, via the internet at www.delaware.crimestoppersweb.com, or by sending an anonymous tip by text to 274637 (CRIMES) using the keyword “DSP.”
+If anyone has witnessed or may have any information in reference to this incident they are asked to contact Corporal J. Lane at 302-697-4454.
+Information may also be provided by calling Delaware Crime Stoppers at 1-800-TIP-3333, via the internet at www.delaware.crimestoppersweb.com or by sending an anonymous tip by text to 274637 (CRIMES) using the keyword “DSP.”

 Presented by Public Information Officer Master Corporal Jeffrey R. Hale